On This Day In Judy Garland’s Life And Career – May 9

 13091928_10154159867064859_6055703789248528107_n

-May 9, 1939: This photo of Judy and Mickey Rooney was taken by an MGM studio photographer.
+May 9, 1939: This photo of Judy with Mickey Rooney was taken at MGM.
 The two were in production on their first co-starring musical, Babes in Arms.
-The production notes state that the production had the day off due to Judy’s rehearsing for the NBC Radio show “The Pepsodent Show Starring Bob Hope” which she appeared on later that evening.
+The production notes state that the production had the day off due to Judy rehearsing for the NBC Radio show “The Pepsodent Show Starring Bob Hope,” which she appeared on later that evening.
 This photo was most likely taken during that rehearsal.

-In the show that night were Hope’s regulars Skinnay Ennis and His Orchestra, Six Hits and a Miss, Patsy Kelly, and Jerry Colonna.
-No other information about this show is known to exist and no recording is known to have been made and survived.
+Hope’s regulars Skinnay Ennis and His Orchestra, Six Hits and a Miss, Patsy Kelly, and Jerry Colonna were in the show that night.
+No other information about this show exists, and no recording is known to have been made and survived.

 18301875_10155278322849859_2180156744193529348_n